cameronervin/NN-Projects/README.md

 # NN-Projects
-Projects from CS 8321 Neural Networks
+Projects from CS 8321 Neural Networks.
+Additional independent projects completed outside of class.

 I am currently enrolled in CS 8321 Neural Networks, and I will update this repository with my projects once they are complete.